 More about EDvestinU

-EDvestinU is the private student lending branch of the New Hampshire Higher Education Loan Corporation (NHHELOC), a nonprofit that generates funds for college students across the US.
+EDvestinU is the private student lending branch of the New Hampshire Higher Education Loan Corporation (NHHELCO), a nonprofit that generates funds for college students across the US.

-The NHHELOC network also includes student loan servicer Granite State Management & Resources, student loan backer the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network, student loan underwriting system CampusDoor, and Center for College Planning, a nonprofit that helps students and families throughout the college application and financial process.
+The NHHELCO network also includes student loan servicer Granite State Management & Resources, student loan backer the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network and Center for College Planning, a nonprofit that helps students and families throughout the college application and financial process.